My Sister in Law: Production

 Producer Roberto Barigia stated that the film was made "out of the need to make a film starring Fenech, who at that time was a box-office star.
 Alas, we made it at the wrong time, as when we decided to try our hand at the genre Fenech's moment had already passed and her name was not so much of an asset as before."

 La Pretora found director Lucio Fulci working with an irregular group of collaborators with only assistant director Roberto Giandalia who would go on to work as Fulci for nearly all of Fulci's films concluding with Murder Rock and editor Orenalla Micheli, the rest of the crew are not his regular collaborators.
 The film's screenplay was by husband-and-wife writing team Franco Marotta and Laura Toscano.

 Release

-My Sister in Law was released on 5 November 1976.
+My Sister in Law was distributed theatrically in Rome by Dear International.
 It was not released in English-language theatres.
 According to Troy Howarth, a release in the United Kingdom was given the title My Sister in Law.

+It was distributed in Lecce on November 11, followed by screenings in Bari on December 15, in Florence on November 12, in Genova on November 19, 1976 followed by a screening in Rome on January 6, 1977.